-Scientists at the Yale University have accidentally discovered a drug that enables foodies to eat more without gaining weight.
+Scientists at Yale University have accidentally discovered a drug that enables foodies to eat more without gaining weight.
 While creating a morbidly obese mouse, they managed to come up with one that eats but doesn’t get fat.

-Anne Eichmann, Ensign Professor of Medicine (Cardiology) noted that an inhibitor of ROCK is already used in a drug to treat glaucoma and could be tested for its effects on lipid uptake and weight gain as well.
+Anne Eichmann, Ensign Professor of Medicine (Cardiology), noted that an inhibitor of ROCK is already used in a drug to treat glaucoma and could be tested for its effects on lipid uptake and weight gain as well.

-So far experts have only been able to switch the genes off in rodents, but that doesn’t mean that with further research it won’t be available for people.
+So far, experts have only been able to switch the genes off in rodents, but that doesn’t mean that with further research, it won’t be available for people.